 Screening next week at the gallery's new space, Continental Drift expands on these themes, the video was filmed entirely out of vehicles transporting Stapp from one tourist landmark to the next.
 The separation imposed by the tour bases' and taxis' windshields is palpable, through them, you glimpse a unknowable land and culture.
-But the work is not a comment on any culture was between the West and lands, flought filmed in a Multim country, it highlights how made and the control of the state of t
+But the work is not a comment on any culture was between the West and lands, flough filmed in a Mustain country, it halfpigling how made to the control of the start of t